PrasannaPandugula/my-hashnode-repo/cmib91ikr000102jv66tv02dr.md

 ## Security Primitives

-Kubernetes is the go-to platform for hosting production-grade applications, and security is of prime concern.
+Kubernetes is the go-to platform for hosting production-grade applications, and security is a top priority.

 * All access to the host must be secured, so Root access and password-based authentication are disabled; only SSH key-based authentication is made available.